A groundbreaking collaboration of the nation’s leading Black news publishers.

 We have a bold vision: to be the most trusted news and information source for, about, and by Black people.
 However, we invite everyone invested in Black people’s futures — whether you’re Black or not — to join us on this journey and make this work possible.

 We welcome everyone interested in addressing racial inequities in the United States to sign up for our weekly newsletter.
-The newsletter will feature guest essays, opportunities to take action, and stories of interest from around the country.
+The newsletter features reporting from the Word In Black team, guest op-eds, opportunities to take action, and stories of interest from around the country.

-Word In Black is led by managing director Liz Dwyer, with support from education data journalist Maya Pottiger as well as reporters and editors at 10 of the leading Black-owned media properties in the U.S., and a team of subject-matter experts from Local Media Foundation (LMF).
+Word In Black is led by managing director Liz Dwyer, with support from digital editor Nadira Jamerson, education data journalist Maya Pottiger, health reporter Alexa Spencer, education reporter Rashaad Thomas, health data reporter Anissa Durham, as well as reporters and editors at 10 of the leading Black-owned media properties in the U.S., and a team of subject-matter experts from Local Media Foundation (LMF).
 LMF is a 501 (c)(3) organization focused on helping local media companies reinvent business models for news.
 LMF serves as the manager and fiscal sponsor of Word In Black.